 -C — (hyphen and capital C) is used to tell tar to change folders.
-When you’re executing a command, you start in the source folder, and then you need to specify the destination folder, which is the path we specified to complete the command.
+When executing a command, you start in the source folder, and then you need to specify the destination folder, which is the path we specified to complete the command.
 You can extract the files to any folder you want, but remember to start the path with

 /mnt/ followed by the Windows path.

-Also, in this guide, we’re looking at the basic steps to perform a specific task, if you’re not a Linux user, there is a lot more to learn about tar.
-If you want to learn more about this tool, in the Ubuntu console type
+This guide outlines the basic steps to perform a specific task.
+If you are not a Linux user, you can learn more about this tool in the Ubuntu console by typing the